learnbaydev/bloglearnbay_v2/src/posts/full-stack-certification-benefits.md

 - Database Management Tools

-These are all responsible for managing web and software development functions.
+These are all responsible for managing web and Software Development functions.
 It also builds an interactive interface for the users to view the facts better.
 A full stack developer handles tools, frameworks, and servers useful for web applications.

 These responsibilities are critical, and the developers must develop the skills desirable for the role.
 Full stack engineers are the ones who handle clients and servers.
 These insights help businesses make better decisions for a competitive future.

 The developer role has been evolving lately.
 It is breaking down the bottlenecks in businesses.
-Earlier businesses had many open roles for handling web or software development tasks.
+Earlier businesses had many open roles for handling web or Software Development tasks.
 But a full stack developer's role is trending since it can do multiple tasks at the same time.

 Now let us understand the benefits that a full stack developer certification holds. </br></br>